1996 - Me Against The World pt. 2 (Euthanasia Supreme)

 DISC TWO : BONUS DISC - THE DEMO

-01. Unconditional Love (Rough Mix) feat.
+01. Unconditional Love (Long Mix) feat.
 Eboni Foster (chorus) / Johnny J

-03. Until The End of Time (Rough Mix) feat.
+03. Until The End of Time (Long Mix) feat.
 Sixx Feet Deep (chorus) / Johnny J

 • 1996/02/19.
 Remixed for Until The End of Time (2001).
 The longest mix is probably the earliest.
 In the All New Heat tracklist, the song is written sold to Big Syke, and it appears in an uncomplete tracklist for his album with also "Me & My Closest Road Dawg".